 Recalling the old days with backup tape and a spotty outside service to transport the tapes off-site, Spicer knew what he didn’t want.
 “I didn’t want to go back to managing any sort of tape library.
 We have 22 boxes we’re backing up with enough data it would take 10-12 tapes a night,” he said.
 “It’s a small shop.
 We only have a few IT staff.
 We do everything ourselves.
 If you’re dealing with Help Desk projects and anything went wrong, we didn’t have anyone dedicated to deal with the backup software, tape libraries or tape hardware.”

 Spicer knew EVault would offer a better RTO/RPO profile for the firm’s needs.
 He also knew the firm needed a more cost effective way to cover and protect the firm’s current Windows servers.

 After contacting EVault, Spicer learned of two steps he could take to significantly shrink the firm’s monthly backup costs.
-The first was to renew the early EVault SaaS contract at a much lower per-GB rate.
+The first was to renew the early EVault Cloud Backup Service contract at a much lower per-GB rate.
 This move alone was able to reduce the firm’s monthly costs by several thousand dollars.
 Another move built into the contract would prove even more cost-effective: The ability to automatically upgrade to the use of EVault Software, now managed in-house.